 It’s often easy to forget hydration.
 When the temperature is lower, we sweat less.
 This means we feel the need to drink less, but in addition to hydration, drinking also helps your stomach digest food.
 I recommend drinking at least 1 bottle per hour when it’s cooler out and 2-3 bottles per hour in the summer months when the heat is up.

 Good luck at the Rollfast 8×8 Challenge!
 I hope my tips have been helpful and as always, feel free to ask questions or leave a comment below.

 Want to learn more Tips and Tricks from Matt?
-Get his Top 5 Secrets to Becoming a Bad Ass Cyclist in 2021!
+Get his Top 5 Secrets to Becoming a Bad Ass Cyclist!